kevinandris/MERN_Todo-list/README.md

 #  Project description:
    1) A modern looking to do list that allows users to do the CRUD operation.
    2) This is a MERN project
-   3) 2 functions implemented which are the edit and delete functions.
+   3) Two functions implemented which are the edit and delete functions.

 #  Project image:
 ![image](https://github.com/kevinandris/MERN_Todo-list/assets/102328858/573f8ea6-6d21-4531-973a-ccbbf9821346)